specify/specify7/README.md

 The development server.
 -----------------------
 Specify7 can be run using the Django development server.
-If you are using Python virtual environment, you will of course need to activate it first.
+If you are using Python, virtual environment, you will, of course, need to activate it first.

     python specify7/specifyweb/manage.py runserver